Murder of Sagar Sarowar and Meherun Runi: Second investigation

-After two months and passing of deadlines issued by the Home Minister, justices ruled on a petition by Human Rights and Peace for Bangladesh and said the case had become stalled.
+After two months and the passing of deadlines issued by the Home Minister, justices ruled on a petition by Human Rights and Peace for Bangladesh and said the case had become stalled.
 The similarities between the stalled investigation in the Sagar-Runi murder case and another high-profile murder of a Saudi Arabian diplomat, Khalaf Al-Ali, on 6 March, along with the political pressure exerted in both cases on investigators, prompted Professor M. Shahiduzzaman from the University of Dhaka to call the latter case "a sequel".
 By order of the High Court in Bangladesh on 18 April 2012, the Sagar-Runi murder case was reassigned from the Detective Branch to the RAB, both of which are under the Bangladesh Police.
-The court called for the new investigators to use of advanced criminal investigation technologies.
-And the court also established a monitoring committee that was to be headed by a member of the police who achieved inspector general rank or higher and would be composed of journalists, lawyers, human rights activists, academicians and non-government organisations and other agencies.
+The court called for the new investigators to use advanced criminal investigation technologies.
+And the court also established a monitoring committee that was to be headed by a member of the police who achieved inspector general rank or higher and would be composed of journalists, lawyers, human rights activists, academicians, non-government organisations, and other agencies.
 Zafar Ullah was appointed the lead investigating officer for the RAB.
 In late May 2013, Hasanul Haq Inu, information minister, told journalists the government was still analysing the DNA tests against the suspects and the investigation was proceeding according to law.

-On 26 April 2012, the RAB with a court order oversaw the exhumation of the corpses at the Azimpur cemetery for a viscera test.
+On 26 April 2012, the RAB, with a court order, oversaw the exhumation of the corpses at the Azimpur cemetery for a viscera test.
 The RAB said that the viscera test was for checking whether the couple had been poisoned and for DNA.
 Nowsher Alam Roman, who represented the families, was also present.
 The samples were sent to a lab in the United States for analysis.
-In August 2012, it was announced that two US labs had discovered the DNA of others and the RAB announced it would at a later date test the DNA samples of suspects for a match.
+In August 2012, it was announced that two US labs had discovered the DNA of others, and the RAB announced it would at a later date test the DNA samples of suspects for a match.
 After the announcement, the RAB then came under criticism from Bangladesh's National DNA Profiling Laboratory Programme.
-The RAB had suggested that the analysis could not have been done by a domestic lab when the Programme said it had handled over 1800 cases since 2006 and they would have been able to use the same technologies in Bangladesh.
+The RAB had suggested that the analysis could not have been done by a domestic lab when the programme said it had handled over 1800 cases since 2006 and they would have been able to use the same technologies in Bangladesh.

 After one year, 127 people had been interviewed about the case.
-The RAB also conducted videotaped interviews of the six-year-old son and those images were shown on national television.
+The RAB also conducted videotaped interviews of the six-year-old son, and those images were shown on national television.

 Even after a decade, no progress has been made in the investigation.
 The investigation probe report has been delayed 91 times as of 24 August 2022.